 There are hundreds of projects a year that our team works on, with numerous projects that could qualify for the award.
 So we asked each of our employee-owners for their ideas on which project they felt worthy of receiving this year’s inaugural award.
 While size is not a criteria for winning the award, the winning project is one of our largest.
 This project was a major collaboration between project team members including 67 members across all disciplines within Sebago.
-In many ways it is an ‘ideal’ Sebago project because it has involved every discipline in the company, had unique design challenges, and when completed, it will have a tremendous beneficial impact to the community.
+In many ways it is an ‘ideal’ Sebago project because it has involved every discipline in the company, had unique design challenges.
+When completed, it will have a tremendously beneficial impact to the community.

 The Project of the Year for 2018 is Morse High School and Regional Technical Center!
 Congrats to Project Manager Kylie Mason, and the entire team that worked on this project!

 SUMMARY: Working in tandem with Lavallee Brensinger Architects, Sebago Technics designed, engineered and permitted a new Morse High School and Regional Technical Center for RSU One in Maine.

 SCOPE: The building, to be built north of the Wing Farm business park, will replace the nearly 90-year-old Morse school at 826 High St. The planned three-story building is nearly 186,000 square feet, a bit larger than the school and separate Bath Regional Career and Technical Center (BRCTC) combined.

 The design of a new Morse High School is a vision of the future that reflects the legacy of the past.
 Morse has a current student population of 615.
 The new facility is designed for 650 students.
 The new site allows for 2 new artificial turf soccer fields, parking for 285 cars and safe drop-off areas for buses and parents driving students to school.
 The proximity to the Middle School allows for a more comprehensive campus feeling.